Adidev-KGP/Merkle-Tree-Library/README.md

 ============================ 1 passed, 10 deselected, 11 warnings in 0.54s ============================

 ```
-You will find the marker names in tests/README.md OR you can look up for them in the tests/test_Prover/
- folder and in each .py file there are functions which start with test_.
+You will find the marker names in the tests/test_Prover/ folder and in each .py file there are functions which start with test_
 Above the definition of function prototype marker names are given

 Eg: